Cheri (2009): Michelle Pfeiffer Comeback, Directed by Stephen Frears

 Based on the novella by the French writer Colette (better known for “Gigi,” which Minnelli made into an Oscar-winning musical in 1958), the tale is set at the turn of the century, in Belle Époque Paris, centering on a scandalous romp.
 The ravishingly beautiful Lea (Michelle Pfeiffer) contemplates retirement from her renowned stature as Paris’s most envied seductress to the rich and famous glitterati.
 But we all know that something or somebody will delay those honorable plans.

-Indeed, Lea’s intent is cut short when she is approached by a former courtesan and arch rival, the witty gossip Charlotte Peloux (Kathy Bates, possibly miscast), who encourages Lea to teach her disaffected 19 year-old son, nicknamed “Chéri” (Rupert Friend), about the ways of the world, that is, how to court, treat and deal with women.
+Indeed, Lea’s intent is cut short when she is approached by a former courtesan and archrival, the witty gossip Charlotte Peloux (Kathy Bates, possibly miscast), who encourages Lea to teach her disaffected 19-year-old son, nicknamed “Chéri” (Rupert Friend), about the ways of the world, that is, how to court, treat and deal with women.

 Quite expectedly, the sporadic encounters evolve into something deeper and more erotic than a series lectures or lessons.
 Soon, their escapade leads power struggles and intrigues over sex, money, age– and love itself.

-Strangely, the affair between Lea and Cheri goes on and off for years, much to the chagrin of his manipoulative mother, who has other ambitions for her dependent son, aiming to match him with the beautiful, innocent, and much younger Edmee, who’s only 18 (Felicity Jones).
+Strangely, the affair between Lea and Cheri goes on and off for years, much to the chagrin of his manipulative mother, who has other ambitions for her dependent son, aiming to match him with the beautiful, innocent, and much younger Edmee, who’s only 18 (Felicity Jones).

 Cheri begins as an immature man, a boy who refuses to grow up, who collides in more ways than one with a femme du monde who age-wise could be his mother and who’s smart enough to know that she can’t forever stay young, beautiful, and desirable.